deepik27/simple-toolchain-20210602121701501/README.md

 A fragment of the gateway.properties file exists under `conf` folder of the `HttpActionNotifyClient` project.
 You can copy contents from the file.

-### Deploy custom plugins to IBM IoT for Automotive
+### Deploy custom plugins to IBM IoT Connected Vehicle Insights
-1. Deploy exported `HttpActionNotifyClient` jar and updated gateway.properties to a VDH server using IoT for Automotive Plugin Deploy Tool.
+1. Deploy exported `HttpActionNotifyClient` jar and updated gateway.properties to a VDH server using IBM IoT Connected Vehicle Insights Plugin Deploy Tool.
 1. Deploy export the `FleetAlert` jar to an Agent server.
-1. Restart IoT for Automotive components using IoT for Automotive Plugin Deploy Tool as needed.
+1. Restart IBM IoT Connected Vehicle Insights components using IBM IoT Connected Vehicle Insights Plugin Deploy Tool as needed.

-## <a id="connect2iot4a"></a> Connecting the app to your IBM IoT for Automotive service
+## <a id="connect2iot4a"></a> Connecting the app to your IBM IoT Connected Vehicle Insights service

-After deploying the app on IBM Cloud, you must configure the app to connect to your IBM IoT for Automotive SaaS service instance.
+After deploying the app on IBM Cloud, you must configure the app to connect to your IBM IoT Connected Vehicle Insights SaaS service instance.

-### Configuring IBM IoT for Automotive endpoints and credentials
+### Configuring IBM IoT Connected Vehicle Insights endpoints and credentials
 {: #config_endpoints}
-To connect to your IBM IoT for Automotive service instance, the starter app reads the REST API endpoints and credentials from an environment variable on IBM Cloud.
+To connect to your IBM IoT Connected Vehicle Insights service instance, the starter app reads the REST API endpoints and credentials from an environment variable on IBM Cloud.
 Configure the environment variables as follows:

 1. Open the [IBM Cloud dashboard][bluemix_dashboard_url] in your browser.
-1. Open the IBM IoT for Automotive service.
+1. Open the IBM IoT Connected Vehicle Insights service.
 1. Select **Runtime** tab at the left navigation bar.
 1. Click **Environment variables**.
 1. Add the following environment variable: